troglobit/uftpd/README.md

 	git clone https://github.com/troglobit/uftpd
 	cd uftpd
-	git submodule update --init
+	make submodules

-The GitHub *Download ZIP* links, and ZIP files on the [releases page][], do not include the files from the GIT submodules, unfortunately.
-This has been reported to GitHub but has not yet been fixed by them.
+The GitHub *Download ZIP* links, and ZIP files on the [releases page][], do not include files from the GIT submodules.
+The Makefile makes up for this, but is not 100% foolproof.

 Running